Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Big Run is more expensive than other types of senior living due to its specialized services, the costs are relatively moderate when compared to larger cities within Pennsylvania.
 However, these costs remain a significant consideration when planning for long-term senior care.

-Peace's Personal Care Home excels at providing dementia care services in Jefferson county, Pennsylvania.
-It can accommodate a maximum of 16 elderly residents.
-Peace's Personal Care Home offers luxurious amenities that include scheduled escort services, dementia-trained nurses on staff and programs to promote brain health to any older adults with dementia who reside in Big Run, PA and nearby areas.
-Peace's Personal Care Home is situated at 429 Union Street, 15715 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.
+Peace's Personal Care Home excels at providing memory care in Jefferson county, Pennsylvania.
+It can accommodate no more than 16 older adults.
+Peace's Personal Care Home provides luxury amenities that include faith-based services, daily living assistance and activities tailored to dementia to any seniors with dementia who reside in Big Run, PA and nearby areas.
+Peace's Personal Care Home is located at 429 Union Street, 15715 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

-Seniors looking for Alzheimer’s care in Brookville, Pennsylvania will find Jefferson Court, a memory care community situated at 417 Rt 28 in 15825 zip code area that provides amenities such as tranquil and secure outdoor areas, 24/7 toileting assistance and help during meal times.
-Jefferson Court is able to care for up to 48 senior citizens.
-Jefferson Court has a Pennsylvania license # of 406240.
+Seniors with dementia looking for Alzheimer’s care in Brookville, Pennsylvania will find Jefferson Court, a memory care facility located at 417 Rt 28 in 15825 zip code area which offers amenities such as individualized programs and care, pet therapy and special lighting in all areas to help with memory.
+Jefferson Court can provide care to up to 48 seniors with dementia.
+Jefferson Court has a Pennsylvania license number of 406240.

-Located at 708 Milliron Road, Punxsutawney, Pennsylvania, 15767, Paulauskas Country Care Personal Care Home is able to help any Jefferson county dementia or Alzheimer’s disease sufferer with activities of daily living and provides amenities like a visiting geriatric nurse practitioner, help with grooming and getting dressed and dining assistance during meals.
-Paulauskas Country Care Personal Care Home contains a total of 8 memory care units.
+Located at 708 Milliron Road, Punxsutawney, Pennsylvania, 15767, Paulauskas Country Care Personal Care Home is able to aid any Jefferson county dementia sufferer with activities of daily living and provides services like secure walking paths and courtyard, weight gain and loss management and help during meal times.
+Paulauskas Country Care Personal Care Home contains a total of 8 dementia and Alzheimer’s units.
 Its license # is 423710.

 Memory care services in Big Run, Pennsylvania, are crucial for individuals living with Alzheimer's disease, dementia, and other cognitive impairments.
 While Medicare offers essential coverage for healthcare services, it is important to understand its limitations when it comes to memory care.